-The share-based payments reserve is a non cash-impacting provision, as required by IFRS 2, relating to the Equity Long Term Incentive Plan, which vested at 1st May, 2019.
-Further details are included in note 35.
+The share-based payments reserve is a non-cash-impacting provision, as required by IFRS 2, relating to the Equity Long Term Incentive Plan (LTIP), which vested at 1st May, 2019.
+As all share options have now been exercised and the Company has no follow-on LTIP incentive plans in place or proposed, the balance on the reserve has been transferred to retained earnings in the current year.